thebrengun/mobilizehere.com/src/pages/podcast/2021-06-20-creating-change-in-new-yorks-forgotten-borough.md

 title: Creating Change in New York's Forgotten Borough
 image: /assets/027.jpg
 description: >-
-  Producer Betsey Nagler speaks with Democratic activist and organizer, Lorie Honors, one of the founding members of Staten Island Women Who March, who's now running for Staten Island Borough President, about how she got involved in activism, what she seeks to accomplish as Borough President, and where she sees New York's most conservative borough heading now hopefully in the Post-Trump era.
+  Producer Betsy Nagler speaks with Democratic activist and organizer, Lorie Honor, one of the founding members of Staten Island Women Who March, who's now running for Staten Island Borough President, about how she got involved in activism, what she seeks to accomplish as Borough President, and where she sees New York's most conservative borough heading now hopefully in the Post-Trump era.